Falklands War: Bluff Cove and Fitzroy

+However, a contemporary Royal Navy report, partially declassified in 2024, throws into question the validity of this account.
+The investigative report states that "At no time was a direct order to disembark given to...[the officer commanding the Welsh Guards]...by a superior officer".
+Additionally, it is claimed that Sir Tristram, although receiving signals advising of Sir Galahad's arrival, failed to pass these onto the officers responsible for her unloading, who "...had not been warned of the arrival of the ship, nor of the nature of her cargo...no preparation had been made for the timely off-load of the new arrival."

-The longer journey time of the landing craft taking the troops directly to Bluff Cove and the squabbling over how the landing was to be performed caused an enormous delay in unloading.
+The longer journey time of the landing craft taking the troops directly to Bluff Cove and the ambiguity over orders being issued to this effect caused an enormous delay in unloading.
 This had disastrous consequences, since the ships were visible to Argentine troops on Mount Harriet, some 10 mi distant.
 Without escorts, having not yet established their air defence, and still almost fully laden, the two LSLs in Port Pleasant were sitting targets for eight Argentine A-4 Skyhawks.
 A coordinated sortie by six Daggers attacked HMS Plymouth, which had the effect of drawing off the patrolling Sea Harriers.
 At 17.00, the Skyhawks attacked from seaward, hitting Sir Galahad with three bombs; although none exploded, they caused fierce fires which quickly grew out of control.
 Two bombs hit Sir Tristram, also starting fires and causing the ship to be abandoned, but the damage was not as serious.
 Three Sea King and a Wessex helicopter ferried the wounded to an advanced dressing station which was set up on the shore.

 British casualties were 48 killed and 115 wounded.
 Three Argentine pilots were also killed.
 The air strike delayed the scheduled British ground attack on Stanley by two days.
 The British casualties amounted to two infantry companies, but it was decided not to release detailed casualty figures because intelligence indicated that Argentine commanders believed that a much more severe reverse had been inflicted.
 However, the disaster at Port Pleasant (although often known as Bluff Cove) would provide the world with some of the most sobering images of the war as ITV News video showed helicopters hovering in thick smoke to winch survivors from the burning landing ships.